Mineaworld/portfolio/README.md

-# Dy Minea Portfolio
+# My Portfolio

-A modern, responsive portfolio website showcasing the work, skills, and experience of Dy Minea, a software engineer with 20 years of experience.
+A modern, responsive portfolio website showcasing my work, skills, and experience as a Web Developer.

 ## 🚀 Features